JJU115/Byzantine-Generals/README.md

 <br>

 <h2>Execution</h2>
 Invoking the executable requires 3 command line arguments: Recursion level, number of generals, and the commander's order.
 The recursion level specifies the number of message passing rounds, this must be less than the (number of generals) - 1.
 The commander's order must be either an "A" (Attack) or "R" (Retreat).
+Invoke as: BGenerals <recursion_level> <numGenerals> <A | R>

 <br>
 <br>